vladyslav-pustovalov/Readdle-iOStestTask/TaskDescription.md

 - Perform login with empty password field
 - Perform login with invalid credentials

+- Perform logout from the main screen with logout
-- Perform logout from the main screen
+- Perform logout from the main screen with cancel
+- Perform logout from the subtask screen with logout
-- Perform logout from the subtask screen
+- Perform logout from the subtask screen with cancel

+- Perform Retry when error login is shown and credentials was valid
+- Perform Retry when error login is shown and credentials was invalid
+- Perform Cancle when error login is shown

 - Navigate to the subpask screen
 - Navigate from the subtask to the main screen